 whether the misapplication or violation adversely affected the grievant’s ability to receive fair consideration of their formal review or, in other cases, whether the misapplication or violation adversely affected the grievant related to some aspect of their employment.

-d.
-REPORT OF THE GRIEVANCE HEARING BOARD
+Report of the Grievance Hearing Board

 The Report of the Grievance Hearing Board will include the findings of fact on each issue presented and make recommendations regarding appropriate action(s) to be taken.
 The Report will be sent to the CHRO within fourteen (14) days of the hearing.
 The CHRO or designee will forward the Report and the record of the hearing to the president within five (5) days of the receipt of the report and will send copies of the report to all parties.